m-31/qedeq/QedeqBuild/readme.txt

 mathematical development can be found in "doc/math/qedeq_formal_logic_v1_en.pdf".
 It contains all necessary axioms and inference rules for predicate calculus.
 Here you find logical propositions and their formal proofs.
-A first meta rule - conditional proof - is also introduced and can also be checked with the proof checker.
-This document will be further extended.
+A first meta rule
+- conditional proof - is also introduced and can also be checked with the proof checker.
+This document will be constantly updated.

 See "sample/qedeq_sample3.xml" for some other proof samples.
 See "doc/project/qedeq_logic_language_en.pdf" for